 Whether we think the Ultra FICO score is a good idea or not, the marketing behind the “Ultra” FICO score is pure genius.
 Here are a few stats to compare.

 Take the first image, there.
 FICO 9.
-That 4-year-old scoring model returns 5 million results.
-Second, let’s check out the second image above.
+That 4-year-old scoring The first model returns 5 million results.
+Now, let’s check out the second image above.
 This 4-month-old “ultra fico” term returns 41 million results.
 It’s the scoring model gone wild.

 The trends speak for themselves; the spike below is the introduction of their new product.